Operator algebras of free wreath products: Introduction

 \begin{theoremA} Suppose that $\Irr(G)$ is infinite and $N\geq 4$.
 Then ${\rm L}^\infty(\wreath)$ is a non-amenable full and prime factor without any Cartan subalgebra.
 Moreover: \begin{itemize} \item If $G$ is Kac then ${\rm L}^\infty(\wreath)$ is a type ${\rm II}_1$ factor. \item If $G$ is not Kac then ${\rm L}^\infty(\wreath)$ is a type ${\rm III}_\lambda$ factor for some $\lambda\neq 0$ and:

 Moreover, the Connes' $\tau$-invariant of the full factor $\Linf(\wreath)$ is the smallest topology on $\R$ for which the map $(t\mapsto\sigma_t^G)$ is continuous. \end{itemize} \end{theoremA}

-Concerning maximal amenable von Neumann subalgebras of $\Linf(\wreath)$, once again, nothing seems to be known.
+To our knowledge, there was no result about the maximal amenable von Neumann subalgebras of $\Linf(\wreath)$ in the literature.
 A von Neumann subalgebra $A\subset M$ is called \textit{with expectation} if there a normal faithful conditional expectation $P\rightarrow A$. $A\subset P$ is called \textit{maximal amenable} if $A$ is amenable and, for any intermediate von Neumann algebra $A\subset P\subset M$ if $P$ is amenable then $A=P$. $A\subset P$ is called \textit{maximal amenable with expectation} if $A$ is amenable with expectation and, for any $A\subset P\subset M$, if $P$ is amenable with expectation then $A=P$.

 Recall that $\Linf(\wreath)$ is generated by $N$ free copies of $\Linf(G)$ given by $\nu_i\,:\,\Linf(G)\rightarrow\Linf(\wreath)$, $1\leq i\leq N$, and by $\Linf(S_N^+)\subset\Linf(\wreath)$ plus some relations (see Section \ref{Sectionfwp}).
 Let $u=(u_{ij})_{ij}\in M_N(\C)\ot\Linf(S_N^+)$ be the fundamental representation of $S_N^+$ so that $\Linf(S_N^+)$ is generated by the coefficients $u_{ij}$ of $u$.
 We use \cite{BH18} to deduce the following.